5 ways to wellbeing

 But there are many ways to 'give': compliment or praise yourself, compliment those around you, make a cup of tea for someone, give encouraging thoughts to others in similar situations in person or online.

 Hopefully these are 5 simple ways to start thinking about your wellbeing.
-At Spokz People we can help you look at this in much more depth, but for now, identifying one area you would like to improve in your life is a great place to start.
+At Spokz People we can help you look at this in much more depth, through our specialist Purple Therapy, but for now, identifying one area you would like to improve in your life is a great place to start.
 Good luck!

 Best wishes, Mel